sfriedli1/Proseminar-AGDS/README.md

 ### 1. Topic Summary

 The object of this project is to investigate how land cover modulates recent temperature changes and the diurnal temperature range (DTR) in Switzerland’s Swiss Plateau (Mittelland) over the last 20-25 years.
-Using gridded Meteo Swiss temperature data combined with satellite data for land-cover classifications and vegetation indices, I will quantify trends in mean temperature and especially DTR by land-cover class and variability in NDVI and assess the importance of terrain and surface properties for explaining DTR.
+Using Meteo Swiss stationary temperature data combined with satellite data for land-cover classifications and vegetation indices, I will quantify trends in mean temperature and especially DTR by land-cover class and variability in NDVI and assess the importance of terrain and surface properties for explaining DTR.
 In the end I want to tell a story with the data using informative graphics and provide policy-relevant insights.

 ### 2. Background and motivation